kj-sh604/markdown-cv/resume.md

 ## Code

 + justsearx.xyz [Search Engine](https://justsearx.xyz/)
-  : Deployed a self-hosted searx instance (privacy-respecting metasearch engine) on a VPS.
-Gained some superficial knowledge on python as files needed to be modified to work with the python version that shipped with Ubuntu 20.04.
+: Deployed a self-hosted searx instance. [justsearx.xyz](https://justsearx.xyz/) is an open-source, privacy-respecting metasearch engine that combines results from other domains and presents them in a single list.
+Users' search queries and their IP addresses are not logged.
+Instead, the search query is distributed to a number of different search engines and the results are returned to the user, aggregated and ranked by relevance.
+This allows users to search the web using multiple search engines at once, while still maintaining their privacy.

 + Markdown-CV [GitHub](https://github.com/kj-sh604/markdown-cv)
   : Creates a HTML version and PDF of a résumé/CV derived from a single markdown file.
 Output is created from the use of open-source tools such as pandoc and LaTeX.